joergen7/chef-bioinf-worker/README.md

 ### Installing locally

+You can install the bioinformics tools locally by entering

+    sudo chef-client -z -r "chef-bioinf-worker::default"

+### Creating a VM with bioinformatics tools

+Alternatively, you can create a VM with bioinformatics tools by letting kitchen create a test instance.
 Make sure, vagrant and virtualbox are installed.
 In Ubuntu you can install both by entering

     sudo apt-get install vagrant virtualbox

-You can install the bioinformics tools locally by entering

-    sudo chef-client -z -r "chef-bioinf-worker::default"

-### Creating a VM with bioinformatics tools

-Alternatively, you can create a VM with bioinformatics tools by changing to the chef-bioinf-worker directory and letting kitchen create a test instance
+Now enter the directory of the chef-bioinf-worker cookbook and let kitchen create the test instance.

     cd cookbooks/chef-bioinf-worker
     kitchen converge